dellaert/19F-4476/proj1.md

 Do <u>not</u> install any additional packages inside the conda environment.
 The TAs will use the same environment as defined in the config files we provide you, so anything that's not in there by default will probably cause your code to break during grading.
 Do <u>not</u> use absolute paths in your code or your code will break.
 Use relative paths like the starter code already does.
 Failure to follow any of these instructions will lead to point deductions.
 Create the zip file using `python zip_submission.py --gt_username <your_gt_username>`.
 Hand in your project as a zip file and PDF through Canvas.

 ## Credits
-Assignment developed by Cusuh Ham, John Lambert, Frank Dellaert, and James Hays based on a similar project by Derek Hoiem.
+Assignment developed by Cusuh Ham, John Lambert, Samarth Brahmbhatt, Frank Dellaert, and James Hays based on a similar project by Derek Hoiem.